Manipur HM Visits Indo-Myanmar Border Villages Following May 7 Attack

 Addressing the audience, the Home Minister empathized with the suffering experienced by people from both Manipur and Myanmar.
 He assured that with consultation from the Chief Minister, the government would work to support the refugees and urged the Burmese nationals to help maintain peace and security in the region.
 Responding to a memorandum presented by the women, the Home Minister promised to discuss the issues raised with the Chief Minister.
 He announced a significant development project for the area and requested the community’s cooperation in fostering a peaceful environment.
 Regarding the demand for the removal of Central Forces, he clarified that such decisions are not solely within the state’s jurisdiction.

-Following the arrest of Olina Ningshen in connection with the May 7 attack, Home Minister Govindas reaffirmed plans to ensure the victim’s safety and highlighted the importance of security fencing for the region.
+Following the alleged abduction of Olina Ningshen in connection with the May 7 attack, Home Minister Govindas reaffirmed plans to ensure the victim’s safety and highlighted the importance of security fencing for the region.
 He urged community cooperation in this regard and assured that under MLA Leishiyo Keishing’s guidance, improvements would be seen within a few years.

 Also read | Student Groups Extend Humanitarian Aid to Choro, Wanglee and Namlee Villages